 - Keep it there for a minute or two so it allows your teeth to move slightly

 - Push on the toothpick one more time so the teeth move a little further apart and then wait a couple of minutes

 - Remove the toothpick and try flossing again

 There should be enough space for the piece of unwanted food to pop right out.

 If you don’t have a toothpick, just use a piece of paper!
 Fold the tip of the piece of paper into a little triangle and use it like a makeshift toothpick.

-If you just can’t get the piece of food free..
+If the piece of food is still stuck…

-If you have tried all the above mentioned tips and still can’t get the piece of food out, contact Snow Family Dentistry today!
+If you have tried all the above mentioned tips and still can’t get that stuck piece of food out of your teeth, contact Snow Family Dentistry today!
 We will safely and effectively remove the item and ensure it hasn’t caused any harm to your tooth or surrounding gum area.
 To schedule an appointment with us today, please click here!